From Exclusive to Inclusive Remembrance: The Civilian War Memorial

 Lim, P. (2000).
 War and ambivalence, monuments and memorials in Johor.
 In P.P.H.
 Lim & D. Wong (Eds.), War and memory in Malaysia and Singapore.
 Singapore: Institute of Southeast Asian Studies.
 (Call no.: RSING 959.503 WAR)

 Luo, Y.H.
 (Ed.).
 (1986).
 Singapore Chinese Chamber of Commerce & Industry 80th anniversary souvenir.
-Singapore: Chen Qi you.
+Singapore: Chen Qi You.
 (Call no.: Chinese RSING 380.10655957 SIN)

 Modder, R. (2004).
 The Singapore Chinese Massacre, 18 February to 4 March 1942.
 Singapore: Horizon Books.
 (Call no.: RSING 940.5405095957 MOD)